bertramdev/timeseries/README.md

 * TWELVE HOURS = '12h'
 * ONE DAY = '1d'

 Values for each time series metric also have a configurable expiration.
 Expiration can be any duration that uses the string syntax of a number followed by 's','m','h', or 'd'.
+A future release may support arbitrary resolutions.

 The resolution and expiration for each "metric" is configured in Config.groovy